workfloworchestrator/example-orchestrator-ui/update-instructions.md

 ## Updating library version in package-lock.json.

 Since the version of dependency `@orchestrator-ui/orchestrator-ui-components` is `*` for proper usage in our Turborepo, we still need to update package-lock.json to make the build command build the app with the latest library version.
-After publishing a new version to npm, the current repository need to be manually updated.
+When a new version of any of the `@orchestrator-ui/...` packages is available, the current repository needs to be manually updated.

 Note: the command below can only be executed when the app is not part of the monorepo setup.